dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 1. Install the Internet Computer (IC) SDK

-This tutorial use a Canister SDK called `dfx`, which is the default SDK maintained by the DFINITY foundation.
+This tutorial uses the [IC SDK](../developer-docs/setup/install/index.mdx)), which is the default SDK maintained by the DFINITY foundation.

 To [install the IC SDK](../developer-docs/setup/install/index.mdx), run: